EsadCetiner/Secure-Nginx-Config/README.md

 ## Before you install

-To prevent DNS spoofing, the resolver directive within the http block is set to ``127.0.0.53``, your localhost DNS resolver may be located at a different IP address (127.0.0.11 for docker).
-DNS resolution may fail depending on your environment, monitor your error.log file and set the resolver directive to the correct IP address.
+To prevent DNS spoofing, the resolver directive within the http block is set to use an localhost DNS stub resolver (which is 127.0.0.53 for most users, 127.0.0.11 for docker).
+DNS resolution will fail if your DNS stub resolver is not at 127.0.0.53, monitor your error.log file and update the `resolver` directive to use the correct IP address if your having issues.

 Don't set the resolver directive to a public DNS server, only use the localhost DNS resolver.